SCES-Makerspace-Lab/Illegal-Logging-IoT/Tests/Oloolua_test2/README.md

-# LoRa Range Test with GPS on WaziDev
+# LoRa Range Test in Oloolua Forest with Ultrasonic Sensor and WaziDev

-This devices are designed to perform a range test for LoRa using the WaziDev board.
-The sender WaziDev board collects GPS coordinates and sends them to the receiver WaziDev board.
+This project is designed to perform a range test for LoRa in the Oloolua Forest using the WaziDev board and an ultrasonic sensor.
+The sender WaziDev board collects distance data from the ultrasonic sensor and sends it to the receiver WaziDev board.
+The goal is to check the viability of LoRaWAN solutions in forest environments.

 ## Components

 - 2x WaziDev boards
-- 1x GPS module
+- Ultrasonic sensor

 ## How it Works

-The sender WaziDev board is connected to a GPS module.
-It collects the GPS coordinates (latitude and longitude) and the current time in Nairobi.
-This data is then sent over LoRa to the receiver WaziDev board.
+The sender WaziDev board is connected to an ultrasonic sensor.
+It collects the distance data and sends it over LoRa to the receiver WaziDev board.

 The receiver WaziDev board listens for incoming LoRa packets.
-When a packet is received, it extracts the GPS coordinates and time from the packet.
+When a packet is received, it extracts the distance data from the packet.
 The received data is displayed on the Serial Monitor and an LCD.

-In addition to the GPS data, the receiver also displays the RSSI (Received Signal Strength Indicator) and SNR (Signal-to-Noise Ratio) of the LoRa connection.
-These values provide an indication of the quality of the LoRa signal, which can be used to assess the range of the LoRa connection.
+In addition to the distance data, the receiver also displays the RSSI (Received Signal Strength Indicator) and SNR (Signal-to-Noise Ratio) of the LoRa connection.
+These values provide an indication of the quality of the LoRa signal, which can be used to assess the range and viability of the LoRa connection in the forest environment.

 ## Setup

-1. Connect the GPS module to the sender WaziDev board.
-Connect the GPS TX pin to digital pin 9 and the GPS RX pin to digital pin 11.
+1. Connect the ultrasonic sensor to the sender WaziDev board.
+Follow the sensor's documentation for the correct wiring.

 2. Upload the sender code to the sender WaziDev board.